 Wheat Midge Forecast Map

-Crop rotation to a non-host crop can be considered.
+Crop rotation to a non-host crop can also be considered.
 Since spring wheat is the primary host for wheat midge, planting a non-susceptible cereal crop (e.g. oats, barley) or a broadleaf crop (e.g. canola, pulse) is an option.

 CLICK HERE for a PDF copy of the wheat midge map.